CleverRaven/Cataclysm-DDA/technology.md

 **Summary**:

 Technology in Cataclysm should, except in specific situations, be *at a modern real life level*.
 The design rationale for this is simple: it allows straightforward answers to questions about things like "is this idea reasonable", "how much ____ should this do", and more.
 If it is possible in real life (and you can prove it), it's probably appropriate for Cataclysm.
+Likewise, if it's not possible in real life, it is probably not possible in Cataclysm... the exceptions will be enumerated in this document.

 See [the timeline](./lore-background.md) for lore explanations of the divergent technology in this world.